Environment

 Water Risk Management policy and guideline

-To address water risks, Fujikura Group has set "minimizing water usage in factories and managing wastewater" as a challenge item in its Long-Term Environmental Vision 2050.
-Regarding minimizing water usage in factories, we are working under the slogan "Don't use it, use it repeatedly, clean it and return it to nature."
-Regarding wastewater management, we recommend that domestic manufacturing sites install constant monitoring systems for "pH," "oil content," and "turbidity" in the final wastewater basin.
+To address water risks, Fujikura Group has set "Minimizing water use and managing wastewater in its factories" as a challenge item in its long-term environmental vision 2050.
+Regarding minimizing water use in factories, the company is working under the motto "Don't use it, reuse it, and clean it and return it to nature."
+Regarding wastewater management, the company is recommending the installation of continuous monitoring systems for "pH," "oil content," and "turbidity" at final wastewater treatment tanks at its domestic manufacturing sites.

 Understanding water risk areas and their relationship to Fujikura Group 's business development